Parents Involved In College Admissions Scam Turn To Prison Consultant Justin Paperny

-The concept of spending potentially years in prison is difficult for the average person to comprehend.
+The concept of potentially spending years in prison is difficult for the average person to comprehend.
 But for some of the parents charged in the recent college admissions scandal, this could very well be their reality.
 Justin Paperny is a former stockbroker who spent time in prison for fraud.
-After his release he became an author and now serves as a consultant for wealthy individuals facing possible prison time.
+After his release, he became an author and now serves as a consultant for wealthy individuals facing possible prison time.
 Paperny knows firsthand what prison life looks like and he’s not sugarcoating anything.
 Paperny is answering some of these celebrity parents questions about prison time in the case that they soon find themselves behind bars, according to CBS News.

-Full House actress Lori Loughlin and her designer husband Mossimo Giannulli are among the many celebrity parents charged in connection to the college admissions scam.
+Full House actress Lori Loughlin and her designer husband, Mossimo Giannulli, are among the many celebrity parents charged in connection to the college admissions scam.
 This pair allegedly agreed to pay thousands of dollars to ensure their daughters Olivia Jade and Isabella got into the University of Southern California.
 To make matters worse, they’ve also been accused of presenting their daughters as crew recruits, despite the fact that neither girl ever participated in their high school crew team.

 Parents in college scam are asking about prison life: "Is there internet?"